swift-server/async-http-client/docs/async-await.md

         ```

 - **What happens with all the other configuration options?** Currently users can configure a TLSConfiguration on a request.
 This API doesn't expose this option.
 We hope to create a three layer model in the future.
 For this reason, we currently don't want to add per request configuration on the request invocation.
 More info can be found in the issue: [RFC: design suggestion: Make this a "3-tier library"][issue-392]
+- **What about convenience APIs?** This is our first proposal for an async/await API.
+We are hesitant at the moment to think about convenience APIs, since we would like to observe actual API usage.
+Further before we define convenience APIs, we would like to come up with a final API design for the mentioned ["3-tier library"][issue-392], to ensure those would be covered with the convenience API as well.

 [SE-0296]: https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md